 - Respect for autistic individuals as they are

-It moves away from the negative connotations of the puzzle piece.
+It moves away from the negative meanings tied to the puzzle piece.

 From Awareness to Acceptance